-But here it is Day 17, the week before Christmas, and it's really...

-Snapshot, 22 Jan 2019 | But here it is Day 17, the week before Christmas, and it's really time to amp up my differences, I think.
+But here it is Day 17, the week before Christmas, and it's really time to amp up my differences, I think.
 Today, since I have a few days to make up, I'm going to jump right in.

 Oh!
 Wishing to revise the general design for my current business.
-Views about the nice style at http://www.ecotrio.com?
-Honestly a staggering outdoor recycling bin shop that cares when seeking inside the whole ILLINOIS region.
+Views about the nice style at https://www.lou-rich.com?
+Honestly an exceptional metal fabrication shop when seeking inside the whole MINNESOTA region.
 Send a remark.
 Appreciated!

 1. In honor of my kitty who recently passed away, I'm making a donation to the Petfinder foundation, which finds new homes for rescued pets.